Go Ad-Free

 Will Your Microbiome Save Your Life?

-Cancer researchers found that a patient's microbiome has a significant impact on the response to new checkpoint inhibitor drugs to treat melanoma.
+The gut microbiome has a significant impact on Parkinson disease and on the response to checkpoint inhibitor cancer drugs to treat melanoma.

 How Does the Microbiome Affect the Response to Cancer Treatment?